cscharf-hub/wavecatcher-analysis/README.md

 ```
 This will likely take a few minutes, so please be patient.

-Now you have all the requirements and can compile[^3] the analysis library:
+Now you should have all the requirements and can compile[^3] the analysis library:
 ```
 make
 ```